-- the school is a legal entity, in existence and fit for the purposes of providing educational services, with appropriate accreditation by local authorities and/or independent recognized accreditation agencies, if applicable - the school mission statement and philosophy align with those of the IB - the head of the school or designee has participated in an IB workshop and is aware of the requirements to become an IB World School - the school has contemplated the costs of the implementation of the programme and shows this through the presentation of a five-year budget and the written commitment of the authorities that will finance the project - the school has support from the school community to undertake the project - the school shows understanding of the implications of implementing the IB programme - the school shows commitment to teacher professional development to ensure the development of the programme - the school shows general understanding of the IB programme to ensure that it can start trial implementation during the candidate year(s) - the school has designed an action plan to reflect its journey towards authorization.
+- the school is a legal entity, in existence and fit for the purposes of providing educational services, with appropriate accreditation by local authorities and/or independent recognized accreditation agencies, if applicable - the school mission statement and philosophy align with those of the IB - the head of the school or designee has participated in an IB workshop and is aware of the requirements to become an IB World School - the school has contemplated the costs of the implementation of the programme and shows this through the presentation of a five-year budget and the written commitment of the authorities that will finance the project - the school has support from the school community to undertake the project - the school shows understanding of the implications of implementing the IB programme - the school shows commitment to teacher professional development to ensure the development of the programme - the school has designed an action plan to reflect its journey towards authorization.

-If the school has shown that the above-mentioned conditions have been fulfilled and has paid the corresponding IB fee, it will be recognized as a candidate school.
+If the school has shown that the above-mentioned conditions have been fulfilled, and has paid the corresponding IB fee, it will be recognized as a candidate school.